-Where $\Delta l$ is the size of the IBD segment and L is the size of haploid genome.
-According to (2), these three pairs with 30, 59, and 117 shared vrGVs should have 0.0011%, 0.0043% and 0.012% of common genetic materials respectively.
+Distribution of Numbers of Shared vrGVs for 8,633 Human Pairs, Where One Person of a Pair Represents British population, whereas Another Person Represents Chinese population where $\Delta I$ is the size of the IBD segment and L is the size of haploid genome.
+According to formula (2), these three pairs with 30, 59, and 117 shared vrGVs should have 0.0011%, 0.0043%, and 0.012% of common genetic materials, respectively.